soulostar/sqlite-connector/README.md

 SQLiteConnector connector = SQLiteConnectorBuilder.newBuilder().build();
 ```

-The primary function of this library is illustrated in the following code snippet (if in an impractical way):
+The primary function of this library is illustrated in the following code snippet (albeit in an impractical way):
 ```java
 try (Connection conn1 = connector.getConnection('C:\\mydatabase.db')) {
     try (Connection conn2 = connector.getConnection('C:\\mydatabase.db')) {